 Red is the color of Elemental Fire, so I think it just makes good sense to use a red candle.

 You can of course use a white candle, since we’re aiming at clearing astral funk.
 White is for purity or emptiness, clear space, total potential.
+And white is always a good choice, when you don’t happen to have the correct color for a particular operation.

 Many workers don’t bother with cleansing candles but I happen to think it’s a good idea, because candles pick up energy.
 If they don’t, why do we dress them with oils and charge them with our energy?
 Because they do, that’s why.